 If you discover your students need practice going over definitions and rules related to using punctuation to set of nonrestrictive elements, check out these FREE foldable graphic organizers.
-Here again, the organizers may be used as a stand alone activity independent from the book.

 In Chapter 16, you will find an organizer going over the differences between nonrestrictive and restrictive clauses